 This kind brings the richness and depth of molasses to a new level.
 It’s significantly less sweet and bitter than the others.
 Blackstrap molasses is thick and rich, and it’s frequently used in savory dishes like baked beans.

 Sulfur dioxide is sometimes added to molasses by producers.
 This serves as a preservative and extends the product’s shelf life.
 This technique, however, alters the molasses and renders it unfit for use in the garden.

 Treacle varies from molasses; it contains less sugar and is lighter in appearance.
 It’s sweeter than all other forms of molasses, but it’s also slightly bitter.
 However, treacle is made from boiling raw juice, much like molasses.
 The syrup is removed from the boil sooner in the procedure by the manufacturers.

-Molasses contain many essential elements; they are needed by weed plants to grow and develop.
+Molasses contain many essential elements; they are needed by cannabis plants to grow and develop.
 It also feeds beneficial bacteria and fungus in the soil, which helps to bring it back to life.
-As a result, weed plants can access even more nutrients already present in the soil.
+As a result, cannabis plants can access even more nutrients already present in the soil.
 What’s the best part?
 Molasses is a cheap yet powerful ingredient.